SyedWaqas82/ConnectFlow/docs/CONTEXT.md

 3. Ensure context is cleared after background operations
 4. Review logs with the `ConnectFlow.Infrastructure.Services` category

+### Common Context Issues and Solutions

+#### Context Not Available in Handler

+**Problem**: Context is set in the consumer but not accessible in the handler.
+**Solution**: Ensure both consumer and handler use the same DI scope, and that context is initialized before calling the handler.

+#### Context Inconsistency Between Services

+**Problem**: Different services in the same operation see different context values.
+**Solution**: Ensure all services are resolved from the same scope, and that all context interfaces resolve to the same instance of `UnifiedContextService`.

+#### Context Missing After Scope Creation

+**Problem**: Context is lost when creating a new scope.
+**Solution**: Explicitly initialize context in any new scope, either by passing values from parent scope or from message data.

 ## Example Scenarios

 ### Background Job